ros2/rmw_fastrtps/Quality_Declaration_fastrtps.md

 4.  *Must have a policy for API stability*

 There is no explicit policy related to API stability.
-However, as eProsima widely announces that they provide ROS2, it is not expected that this dependency will generate API issues with the ROS2 code.
+However, as eProsima widely announces that their implementation is adopted in ROS2, it is not expected that this dependency will generate API issues with the ROS2 code.

 5. *Must have a policy for ABI stability*

 There is no explicit policy related to ABI stability.
-However, as eProsima widely announces that they provide ROS2, it is not expected that this dependency will generate API issues with the ROS2 code.
+However, as eProsima widely announces that their implementation is adopted in ROS2, it is not expected that this dependency will generate API issues with the ROS2 code.

 6.  *Must have a policy that keeps API and ABI stability within a released ROS distribution*